Backbase/local-backend-setup/README.md

    Once all the required services have started, you can view the health check results in your terminal.
 To check the status of the services, open the [Registry](http://localhost:8761) in your web browser.
 Additionally, you can import the [Postman collection](test/HealthCheck_Local-Backend-Environment.postman_collection.json) to perform a more comprehensive health check on your environment using Postman.
    &nbsp;
-   For more information, see [Set up Backbase local environment](https://github.com/backbase-rnd/local-backend-setup/tree/main/development/docker-compose#set-up-backbase-local-environment).
+   For more information, see [Set up Backbase local environment](https://github.com/backbase/local-backend-setup/tree/main/development/docker-compose#set-up-backbase-local-environment).

 ## Create a new service

+**NB:** EMU account required to access (https://github.com/baas-devops-reference)

 To create custom services in the Backbase ecosystem, Backbase recommends to use [ModelBank templates](https://github.com/baas-devops-reference?q=template&type=all&sort=).